 As you can see, $100,000 while you’re working may be comparable to approximately $60,000 during retirement!

 It’s critical for pre-retired individuals and retirees to understand this concept before pulling the trigger on retirement.
 If you don’t, you may find yourself working significantly longer than you want to in a miscalculated effort to save “enough.”

 This type of tax analysis goes well beyond the “rule of thumb” and the typical industry benchmarks that so many retirees rely on for sound advice.

-Tax services are not offered through, or supervised by, Lincoln Investment.
+Tax services or Social Security claiming advice are not offered through, or supervised by, Lincoln Investment.
 None of the information in this document should be considered as tax advice.
 You should consult your tax advisor for information concerning your individual situation.